heloise-viegas/heloise-viegas/README.md

 # 💫 About Me:
 Hey there!
-I'm a developer turned DevOps enthusiast, exploring the magic of Docker, Kubernetes, AWS, and Jenkins. <br>From migrating to the cloud (EKS) to crafting Jenkins pipelines and setting up Argo CD, my journey has been filled with exciting projects. <br>Currently, I'm weaving Prometheus and Grafana spells for top-notch service monitoring.<br><br>My Tech Philosophy:<br>In this ever-changing tech world, curiosity is king.
+I'm a developer turned DevOps enthusiast, exploring the magic of Docker, Kubernetes, AWS, and Jenkins. <br>From migrating to the cloud (EKS) to crafting Jenkins pipelines and setting up Argo CD, my journey has been filled with exciting projects. <br><br><br>My Tech Philosophy:<br>In this ever-changing tech world, curiosity is king.
 I thrive on embracing new challenges to grow and improve.
 Each challenge is a chance to level up in the tech game, making it even more fascinating.
 Join me on this journey of constant tech evolution!

 ## 🌐 Socials: